dwkim78/ASTRiDE/README.md

 ### v?.?.?
 - real-time training of an outlier model to detect streaks?
-    - Tested with several different clustering algorithms (e.g. Birch, KMeans, AgglomerativeClustering, etc.), and it works well for clear outliers but not for nearby outliers (strictly speaking, they are not even outliers).
-In other words, it detects long and thin streaks easily, but for short and rather thick streaks, it fails to detect while the current method using morphological parameters detects both kinds.
+    - Tested with several different clustering algorithms (e.g. Birch, KMeans, hierarchical clustering, etc.), and it works well for clear outliers but not for ambiguous outliers (of course not since, strictly speaking, they are not even outliers).
+In other words, it detects long and thin streaks easily since they are clear outliers (i.e. they are not point sources), but for short and rather thick streaks, it fails to detect.
+In contrast, the current method using morphological parameters detects both kinds.
     - Nevertheless, it is possible to use clustering methods as supplementary detection methods for long streaks.

+### v0.2.12
+- modify class/function comments so that it is more legible

 ### v0.2.11
 - remove unnecessary image files for PyPi distribution